-The following table summarizes information regarding the carrying values and classification of the Company's financial instruments.
 The estimated fair values of cash and accounts payable approximate their respective carrying values due to their nature and short terms to maturity.
-Equity investments are carried at their fair value.
-Notes payable, royalty investments and convertible debentures are carried at amortized cost.
+Investments are carried at their fair value.
+Notes payable and royalty investments are carried at amortized cost.